Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Create a "New Application", add a Bot, select Bot from the left menu, give it a nice name and icon, press "Copy" below "Click to Reveal Token".
 Now your Token is in your clipboard.
 Paste it in dcsserverbot.ini in your config-directory.
 Both "Privileged Gateway Intents" have to be enabled on that page.
-To add the bot to your Discord guild, go to OAuth2, select "bot" in the OAuth2 URL Generator, select the following permissions:
+To add the bot to your Discord guild, select "OAuth2" from the menu, then "URL Generator", select the "bot" checkbox, and then select the following permissions:
 _Manage Channels, Send Messages, Manage Messages, Embed Links, Attach Files, Read Message History, Add Reactions_ Press "Copy" on the generated URL, paste it into the browser of your choice, select the guild the bot has to be added to - and you're done!
 For easier access to channel IDs, enable "Developer Mode" in "Advanced Settings" in Discord.